-This course is designed to help the prospective elementary school teacher in the acquisition of understand-
+This course is designed to help the prospective elementary school teacher in the acquisition of understanding and skills in the area of reading.

 491 Teaching Methods in the Elementary School

 Study of the principles and methods involved in classroom instruction at the elementary level.